 Windstream Negotiates Favorable Outcome

-Windstream Corporation’s collective bargaining agreement with the Communication Workers of America that represent more than 400 employees in Texas, New Mexico and Oklahoma expired in early 2014.
+Windstream Corporation’s collective bargaining agreement with the Communication Workers of America, representing more than 400 employees in Texas, New Mexico and Oklahoma, was set to expire early in the new year.
 Windstream called on Thompson Hine’s Labor & Employment practice group to assist with the negotiation of a new agreement.